|

 7 Pot bubblegum pod unripe

-The exact cross is difficult to track down, but the best guess is that this was a cross between the Moruga Scorpion and the 7 Pot Yellow peppers.
+The exact cross is difficult to track down, but the best guess is that this was a cross between the moruga scorpion and the 7 pot yellow.
 This was sure to result in a hot pepper with a gnarly shape.

 But no one could have guessed that a superhot pepper would have an oversized calyx that turns the same color as the pepper when ripe.
 This must have had Jon Harper jumping for joy when he first grew the plants!